EWU Policy 403-03: Family Medical Leave

 |EWU Policy 403-03||Authority: EWU Board of Trustees|

-Purpose: This policy describes eligibility requirements and procedures for administration of the Family and Medical Leave Act (FMLA) at Eastern Washington University.
+Purpose: This policy describes eligibility requirements and procedures for administration of the Family and Medical Leave Act (FMLA) and the Paid Family Medical Leave Act (PFML) at Eastern Washington University.

 Applicability: This policy applies to all employees of Eastern Washington University.

-- Human Resources will designate, if qualified, up to 12 weeks of FMLA leave during any 12-month period to eligible employees, in accordance with the Family and Medical Leave Act of 1993 and its amendments, for one or more of the following reasons: (1) – (5)
+Human Resources will designate, if qualified, up to 12 weeks of FMLA leave during any 12-month period to eligible employees, in accordance with the Family and Medical Leave Act of 1993 and its amendments, for one or more of the following reasons: (a. to c.)

 - Entitlement to FMLA leave for the care of a newborn child or newly adopted or foster child ends twelve months from the date of the birth or the placement of the foster or adopted child.

-–Leave for this purpose can be used for up to 7 days beginning on the date of the notice of deployment.
+- Leave for this purpose can be used for up to 7 days beginning on the date of the notice of

 - To attend official ceremonies or events related to active duty; to attend family support assistance programs, briefings, etc.